Share Suicide Prevention Resources

 Resources for Immediate Support

-- Physician Support Line is a national, free, and confidential support line service made up of 600+ volunteer psychiatrists to provide peer support for physician colleagues and American medical students.
+- Physician Support Line is a national, free, and confidential support line made up of 600+ volunteer psychiatrists to provide peer support for physician colleagues and American medical students.
 Call 1-888-409-0141.
-It’s open 8am to 1am every day, no appointment necessary.
+It’s open Monday to Friday, 8 am to 11 pm ET, except federal holidays.

 Resources for Ongoing Support

-- The Emotional PPE Project connects physicians with licensed mental health professionals who can help.
-This service is free and does not require insurance.
+- The Emotional PPE Project connects health workers with licensed mental health professionals for free therapy services, no insurance required.

 - Each state also has its own Physician Health Program.
 To find your state’s, visit Federation of State Physician Health Programs.